-- The capability of the platform to deploy promised instances on-demand is continuously asserted, with Service-Level Objective(s) assigned against relevant Service-Level Indicator(s)
+- The capability of the platform to deploy promised resources on-demand is continuously asserted, with Service-Level Objective(s) assigned against relevant Service-Level Indicator(s)

-- The capability of each promised instance to deliver its Service-Level Objective(s) against relevant Service-Level indicator(s) is continuously asserted
+- The capability of each promised resource to deliver its Service-Level Objective(s) against relevant Service-Level indicator(s) is continuously asserted

-- Converge all deployed resources (cluster or instance) when a Promise is updated
+- Converge all deployed resources (dependency or resource) when a Promise is updated

-- Converge individual instance resources when a user's request is updated
+- Converge individual resources when a user's Resource is updated

-Should the platform team or the application team be responsible for updating the version of a deployed instance?
+Should the platform team or the application team be responsible for updating the version of a deployed Resource?
 Who should be responsible for storage/network/other configuration?

 The platform team should collaborate with the application teams when building Promises.
 The Promises should encapsulate the contract between the teams; the elements that application teams care about should be exposed via the API, and the other elements should be configured by the platform team.
 The responsibility for configuration, like storage settings, and lifecycle management, like whether a particular upgrade is required, is often organisation specific, particularly for bespoke Promises.
 A general guiding practice for responsibilities in application versus platform teams is that cognitive load for operational concerns should be as low as possible for application teams.
 Application teams should only 'own' operations for aspects core to essential day-to-day delivery.

 Is Kratix only useful for deploying simple services?

 Quite the opposite.
 Kratix is at its most powerful when deploying complex services.
 The more complexity that is moved from the application teams to the platform, the lower their cognitive load, and the more productive they are.
 See the Compound Promises page for details on how you would create larger, more complex Promises by combining Promises.

 My organisation would like to add all of our tooling as Promises to our platform, and some of our tools are challenging to deploy and manage.
 I worry a single platform team would get overwhelmed.
 How do I scale up?